abin-pal/npm-jira/README.md

 # npm-jira
-Just specify the Issue Id and it opens up the respective JIRA page on your default web browser.
+Just specify the JIRA Ticket ID and it opens up the respective JIRA page on your default web browser.
 If you run only the command, it opens the "My Open Issues" Page of JIRA.

 (ONLY FOR SAPIENT EMPLOYEES)